20 min read

 JFrog Xray Artifactory users Deep Artifactory integration, impact analysis, Curation for package approval workflows Enterprise pricing, best within JFrog ecosystem

-Trivy Container and SBOM scanning Open source, comprehensive, filesystem and image scanning, license detection Requires infrastructure setup, no real-time install protection
+Trivy Container and SBOM scanning Open source, comprehensive, filesystem and image scanning, licence detection Requires infrastructure setup, no real-time install protection

 deps.dev Cross-database coverage Free API, aggregates multiple vulnerability sources, package metadata and dependency graphs Requires custom integration, no out-of-box blocking